fitnr/nycre/readme.md

 nycre
 =====

-Download and pre-process New York City real estate sales data.
+Download and pre-process New York City real estate sales data, and load it into csv files, MySQL or SQLite.

 The NYC Department of Finance maintains two real estate data sets:
 * [Rolling Sales](http://www.nyc.gov/html/dof/html/property/rolling_sales_data.shtml): All sales for the last twelve months (usually running with a 2-3 month delay)